armanjakhayev/TSP/tsp/readme.txt

  *  heuristic and the nearest insertion heuristic.                    *
  **********************************************************************/

+I tried to find the smallest delta (difference of the tour), then changed the tour based on it.

 /**********************************************************************
  *  First, explain why it is better to use a linked list instead of   *